12.5. Pure Virtual Functions and Abstract Classes

 Time: 00:05:08 | Download: Large, Large (CC), Small | Streaming, Streaming (CC) | Slides (PDF)

 We began the chapter with three shape classes: Circle, Rectangle, and Triangle classes.
 Although we didn't write the code to draw the shapes, we can imagine, at least generally, how the shapes look.
 Given some specific information (e.g., a radius, width, or height), we could develop algorithms and write code to draw these shapes.
 Later, as one step toward implementing polymorphism, we created an inheritance hierarchy by adding a Shape class and making it a superclass of the other shapes.
-Imagine that we want to visualize a Shape.
+Imagine visualizing a Shape.
 How does it look?
 Does the Shape you visualize look like the Shape I visualize?
 More precisely, what code would we write for the Shape class's draw function?
-Clearly, a Shape is too general or ambiguous - there are many different shapes - for us to draw or program.
+A Shape is too general or ambiguous - there are many different shapes - for us to draw or program.

-The UML Shape class diagram or hierarcy consisting of four classes: Shape, Circle, Rectangle, and Triangle.
+The UML Shape class diagram or hierarchy with four classes: Shape, Circle, Rectangle, and Triangle.
 None of the classes show member variables.

 Shape